 try (InputStream input = new FileInputStream("/flink/usrlib/config.properties")) {

-// Load the config file.
+// Load the properties file.

 properties.load(input);

-// Obtain the property values.
+// Get property values.

 configMap.put("bootstrapServers",properties.getProperty("bootstrapServers")) ;